nlohmann/std_json/proposal.md

 uses are the numerous frameworks used by websites for asynchronous communication, as well as configuration data.

-The format itself is human readable and very lightweight.
+The format, in its text form, is human readable and very lightweight.

 There are numerous libraries written in C and C++, usable by C++, but none in the standard.
-In comparison, JSON is part of the respective standard libraries of languages like Python, Swift, or D.
+In comparison, JSON is part of the respective standard libraries of languages like [GO](https://blog.golang.org/json-and-go), Python, Swift, or D.

 <a name="design-goals"></a>
 ## Design Goals